endore8/i-chatbot/README.md

 npm i i-chatbot --save
 ```

-> Please use the latest stable version released on [npm](https://www.npmjs.com/package/i-chatbot) (command described above does it for you).
-Current changes in `master` have broken scrolling.
-It should be fixed soon.

 ### Basic Usage

 Import component

 ```
 import ChatBot, { ChatBotUtil } from 'i-chatbot'
 ```

 Create methods that will handle postback events from a chatbot.
 It should return an array of message objects to reply on user's action with a callback.

 ```